 A fresh start?
 Or already overwhelmed?

-- It’s September.
-At this time of year, many students feel jazzed and agree to take on additional responsibilities, which they may regret come Halloween.
-Plan your time in ways that help you to space out your energy and commitments over the semester or the year, helping you to avoid burnout.
+- Plan your time in ways that help you to space out your energy and commitments over the semester or the year.
 You may even want to apply this to planning your course schedule.
 Think you can handle 4 courses (12~16 credits) at a time?
 You may well be able to, but it's worth a second thought.
 Remember, courses typically require at least 3~4 hours of study time per credit, outside of class.
 So, if you are taking 12~16 credits, you might need to spend around 36~64 hours studying, learning, writing, and reviewing per week.

 - Check out the SFU Academic Calendar and mark the important dates in your diary, your phone calendar, or your brain.
 That way, you won’t come to class during holidays.
 And you won’t miss the tuition payment deadline.
 And you'll know when you have to drop a class if it really isn't working for you.